Tohzt/React-Django_Test/README.md

 # React + Django Full Stack Application

 A modern social media platform built with React frontend and Django REST API backend, featuring user authentication, posts, comments, profile management, and dark mode support.
+This is a Reddit-style community platform for sharing posts and engaging in discussions.

 ## 🚀 Quick Start